PrefectHQ/prefect/docs/guides/automations.md

 ## Next steps

-You've seen how to create automations via the UI, REST API, and a triggers defined in a `prefect.yaml` deployment definition.
+You've seen how to create automations with the UI, REST API, and a trigger defined in a `prefect.yaml` deployment definition.

 To learn more about events that can act as automation triggers, see the [events docs](/concepts/events/).
 To learn more about event webhooks in particular, see the [webhooks guide](/guides/webhooks/).